MovingBlocks/BlenderAddon/README.md

 ## block_exporter_import

-Allows the export and import of Terasology shape file
+Allows the export and import of Terasology shape files.

 examples can be found under ```examples/shapes/```